 If you wish to send your visa application by mail, send it as a registered letter and remember to include the postage for the return envelope (enough postage for a registered letter) so that the embassy can mail the visa back to you.
 Also, remember to enclose your passport as the visa will be attached to it.
 The embassy does not accept liability for lost letters if the letters have not been sent as registered.
 It’s not possible to apply for the visa by mail in every country so consult the embassy for the latest information.

 The period of validity of the visa is determined by the length of the study period mentioned in the official acceptance letter (which may be longer than the length of the actual study program).
-If your stay in Thailand (i.e. the dates of your flights to and from the country) exceeds 90 days by even a day, you must apply for multiple entries.
-Also if you are planning to travel outside Thailand, you need to apply for the multiple-entry visa.
-If you plan to leave the country less than three times during the semester, you can also get a single-entry visa and then buy re-entry permits.
-This might save you some money but we recommend you to apply for the multiple-entry visa.
+If you are planning to travel outside Thailand, you can apply for a multiple-entry visa if the embassy in your home country grants such visas.
+If you plan to leave the country less than three times during the semester, you can also get a single-entry visa and then buy re-entry permits in Thailand.
+Some embassies only grant single-entry visas.

 If you intend on staying in Thailand after your studies, we recommend you to plan your possible trips to neighboring countries after the study program has ended.
 This way you will receive a new entry permit and permission to stay in the country for 30 days when you re-enter Thailand.